Disaster Recovery Planning: Protecting Your Enterprise from Data Loss

 Compliance and Regulatory Requirements

-Building Organisational Resilience
+Building Organisational Resilience Beyond Technology

-• provide ongoing training and awareness programs for all staff
+• Ongoing staff training and awareness

-Continuous Improvement
+Continuous Improvement in Disaster Recovery Planning

-Continuous Improvement
+Continuous Improvement in Disaster Recovery Planning

 Conclusion